li-xisheng/rebyte-docs/assistant/api.md

 ## Step by step

-1. Create an Tool.
+1. Create a Tool.

-Here, we'll just use this ["Chat with GPT3.5 agent"](https://rebyte.ai/p/21b2295005587a5375d8/callable/f4222f209267e5b24cda/editor) as an example.
-Remember to test your agent first and make sure it works as expected.
+Here, we'll just use this ["Chat with GPT3.5 tool"](https://rebyte.ai/p/21b2295005587a5375d8/callable/f4222f209267e5b24cda/editor) as an example.
+Remember to test your tool first and make sure it works as expected.
 Also, click "Deploy" to make it available for the API.

 2. Create a thread